ProjectAida/Aida-project-CNNs/README.md

    - Soh, Leen-Kiat, Elizabeth Lorang, and Yi Liu.
 "Aida: intelligent image analysis to automatically detect poems in digital archives of historic newspapers."
 In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 32, no. 1.
 2018.

-Code in files, datagen_image.py and model_factory.py, is created by Yi Liu (email:yil@unl.edu) at Aida team at University of Nebraska-Lincoln.
+Code in files, datagen_image.py and model_factory.py, is created by Yi Liu (email:yil at unl.edu) at Aida team at University of Nebraska-Lincoln.
 All rights are reserved.